New research shows real-time social media data may have been a source of military intelligence for the Kremlin and potentially other governments.

 How Twitter could have been used by the Kremlin to determine if Russian soldiers would be welcomed as liberators or invaders

 In the study, the data from Twitter was collected in real time beginning in August 2013.
-The researchers compiled tweets with GPS coordinates of social media users who had their locations services turned on.
-Though data was collected from all over the world (roughly 940,000,000 tweets), the researchers filtered the data by time (the 188 days from February to August 2014), location (Ukraine) and language (Russian).
+The researchers compiled tweets with GPS coordinates of social media users who had their location services turned on.
+Though data was collected from all over the world (roughly 940,000,000 tweets), the researchers filtered the data by time (the 188 days from February to August 2014), location (Ukraine), and language (Russian).

 “We were most interested in Russian-speakers in Ukraine because that is the population which might have considered sedition,” said Driscoll.

 The researchers then created two dictionaries to identify keywords associated with the two polarized and competing narratives of the news cycles at the time.

 “All of this started with an event that the Kremlin still calls a ‘coup’ and Western governments call ‘The Revolution of Dignity’ – very different narratives there,” Driscoll said.
 “The framing language of ‘terrorism,’ was prominent in anti-Kremlin users and ‘fascism’ was popular among pro-Kremlin tweets.
 These two narratives were frequently employed in news coverage during the six months in the study, including on Russian and Western television news programs.”